icerpc/icerpc-docs/pages/icerpc/protocol-connection.md

 - holds a transport connection such as a QUIC connection or a tcp connection
 - implements an RPC protocol layer over this transport connection

-In C#, this abstraction is the [IProtocolConnection][csharp-protocol-connection] interface:
+In C#, this abstraction is the [IProtocolConnection] interface:

 ```csharp
 namespace IceRpc;